NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 mapprojection.
 The initial DEM can be smoothed first, for example, with the command::

-   dem_mosaic --dem-blur-sigma 2 dem.tif -o dem_sigma2.tif
+   dem_mosaic --dem-blur-sigma 5 dem.tif -o dem_blur.tif

 The amount of blur may depend on the input DEM resolution, image ground sample distance, and how misregistered the initial DEM is relative to the images.
-One can experiment on a clip with values 1 and 2 for sigma, for example.
+One can experiment on a clip with values 2 and 5 for sigma, for example.

 There exist pre-made terrain models for other planets as well, for example the Moon LRO LOLA global DEM and the Mars MGS MOLA